PikasXYZ/OpenAI-convenient-chatBOT/README.md

  ㅤ

- ㅤ:bell: You can skip this step if you have a ChatGPT API key that you sure it works.
+ ㅤ:bell: You can skip this step if you have a ChatGPT API key that you are sure works.

  ㅤ
 <p align="center">